 Adobe now says it loves Apple.
 But that's just a way of getting your attention so it can point out that it doesn't love Steve Jobs' pathological efforts to control the world's developers.
-On Thursday morning, Adobe launched a new ad campaign in newspapers across the globe that catches the eye with an apparent change in attitude …
+On Thursday morning, Adobe launched a new ad campaign in newspapers across the globe that catches the eye with an apparent change in …

 What a weird world this.